slowy07/luna/CONTRIBUTING.md

 additional:
 - if you encountered an issue on a pull request, you can report it via [*issue*](https://github.com/slowy07/luna/issues)
 - and if you failed our test, we will re-evaluate your changes
-- for pull request it is advisable to be polite and nice to other, because thats how one programmer should act to another
+- for pull request it is advisable to be polite and nice to other, because that's how one programmer should act to another